JuliaLang/julia/README.windows.md

 The 64-bit (x86_64) binary will only run on 64-bit Windows and will otherwise refuse to launch.

  1. [Download](https://julialang.org/downloads) the latest version of Julia.
     Extract the binary to a reasonable destination folder, e.g. `C:\julia`.
+By default, Julia will installed into `C:\Users\YOURNAME\AppData\Local\Julia-1.0.0\bin`, You can put this path to windows PATH env variable.
+YOURNAME was your windows user name.

  2. Double-click the `julia` shortcut to launch Julia.